ysglh/DeepVideoAnalytics/readme.md

 detected objects.
 The goal of Deep Video analytics is to become a quickly customizable platform for developing visual & video analytics applications, while benefiting from seamless integration with state or the art models released by the vision research community.
-##### Advertisement: If you are interested in Healthcare & Machine Learning please take a look at [Computational Healthcare my research project](http://www.computationalhealthcare.com)
+##### Advertisement: If you are interested in Healthcare & Machine Learning please take a look at [Computational Healthcare](http://www.computationalhealthcare.com)

 ---